openvinotoolkit/openvino/docs/install_guides/installing-openvino-conda.md

    * offers both C/C++ and Python APIs
    * does not offer support for GNA and NPU inference
-   * is dedicated to users of all major OSs: Windows, Linux, macOS.
+   * is dedicated to users of all major OSs: Windows, Linux, macOS and x86_64 / arm64 architectures

 .. tab-set::